Bath Skyline walk

 Turn left and follow path along field edge.
 Go past wooden gate on left, and continue with stone wall on right and fence on left for 300 metres.
 At main road, (Claverton Down Rd) turn left after 20 metres, cross road at footpath sign and go down narrow footpath between houses.
 Go straight on at playing fields, keeping boundary with Bath Cats and Dogs home to left.

 Turn right onto lane (The Avenue) and after 30m turn left over stone stile in wall.
 After 10m turn right at crossing path, go through wooden gate, then left onto track.
-Follow to first corner of field, go through kissing gate and go ahead across field, keeping fence then stone wall to your left.
+(Optional detour: Turn right here for the American Museum in Britain, free coffee and cookie with admission fee) To continue Skyline walk: Follow to first corner of field, go through kissing gate and go ahead across field, keeping fence then stone wall to your left.
 At corner, where field and woodland meet, go through kissing gate in wall and go straight up very large field with trees in, keeping woodland edge to your right.

 At end of field go through kissing gate and enter Bathampton Woods.
 At first fork keep straight on and keep to main trail through woods.
 At junction of steep cross path, keep going on main trail, maintaining height through dips and bends, until a stile is reached at woodland edge.

 Leave woods over stile onto open pasture and go straight on, bearing left slightly uphill then keep level across open ground with golf course uphill to left and woodland downhill to right.
 Head towards the right of the radio masts.
 As you approach the masts, the woodland gets closer on right, and you join a track just to the right of the masts.
 Follow track to second kissing gate on right, down into steep woodland.
 Path drops down very steeply through trees, then bears left just before a wire fence.
 Continue on path, past a kissing gate on right, winding through trees, go up a short flight of wooden steps to view point with bench.